joan2937/pigpio/README.md

     Hardware revision numbers of 16 or greater.

-    User gpios 2-27 (0 and 1 are reserved).
+    User GPIO 2-27 (0 and 1 are reserved).

 It is safe to read all the GPIO.
 If you try to write a system GPIO or change its mode you can crash the Pi or corrupt the data on the SD card.